-- Use a 3 conductor, 14 gauge wire system two 115 volt conductors and a ground.
-Use BX if permitted, but make certain to follow local codes for running conduit. - Refer to the wiring diagram for connecting terminals.
+- Use a 3 conductor, 14 gauge wire system (RA/RAD 350 two 115 volt conductors and a ground; RA/RAD 500 - two 230 volt conductors and a ground).
+Use BX if permitted, but make certain to follow local codes for running conduit. - Refer to the Field Connection Chart on the wiring diagram for connecting terminals.